top of page

 The Importance of Adult Day Care Programs for Adults Living with Down Syndrome

-As individuals with Down Syndrome transition into adulthood, they and their families encounter new challenges and opportunities.
-Adult day care programs, such as St. Elizabeth's Adult Day Care Center (SEADCC), play a pivotal role in supporting these individuals and their caregivers.
+As individuals with Down Syndrome transition into adulthood, they and their families face new challenges and opportunities.
+Adult day care programs, such as St. Elizabeth's Adult Day Care Center (SEADCC), play a crucial role in supporting these individuals and their caregivers.

 Smiling person with Down Syndrome in a white shirt, sitting indoors with a softly blurred background.
 Bright and cheerful mood.